indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 ####[[⬆]](#toc) <a name='scalability'>Scalability:</a>
 * sticky/non-sticky sessions
 * Horizontal and vertical scaling
 * How to scaling database?
-(Replaciation and sharding).
+(Sharding, replaciation(master-slave, master-master).
 * For what is messaging?

 ####[[⬆]](#toc) <a name='transactions'>Transactions:</a>